-The case is being appealed to the B.C.
-Court of Appeal and on June 21, 2022 the Commissioner was granted intervenor status in the appeal.
-A hearing took place on October 24, 2022.
+The case was appealed to the B.C.
+Court of Appeal and on Jun.
+21, 2022, the Commissioner was granted intervenor status in the appeal.
+A hearing took place on Oct.
+24, 2022.

 Get all materials related to the case including documents, videos, media releases, plaintiff stories, photos and more.